 Coffee & biscuits each Sunday in the church

 Midweek Service Times

-1st Monday 8pm Service of Stillness & Peace(in abeyance till new Vicar appointed)
+1st Monday 8pm Service of Stillness & Peace(suspended until further notice)

 The aim of the service is to provide a space to be still and quiet in God’s presence.